Nuitka/Nuitka/README.txt

 - Li Xuan Ji: Contributed patches for general portability issue and enhancements to the environment variable settings.

-- Nicolas Dumazet: Found and fixed reference counting issues, import work, improved some of the English and generally made good code contributions all over the place, code generation TODOs, tree building cleanups, core stuff.
+- Nicolas Dumazet: Found and fixed reference counting issues, ``import`` packages work, improved some of the English and generally made good code contributions all over the place, solved code generation TODOs, did tree building cleanups, core stuff.

 - Khalid Abu Bakr: Submitted patches for his work to support MinGW and Windows, debugged the issues, and helped me to get cross compile with MinGW from Linux